WHY NOT THE DEALER?

 As I mentioned, I teach hybrid repair at a local community college.
 I also helped write the ASE (Automotive Service Excellence) L3 test for hybrid competency that is used worldwide.
 In addition, I’ve done technical writing for several publications, including publications distributed by two Japanese auto makers.
 I also have sat on community college advisory boards and participated in NATEF (National Automotive Technicians Education Foundation) accreditation audits.

 I’m not the only person at Art’s that has an impressive resume.
-Both Chris and Christian are published automotive tech writers, both writing for Nissan TechNews magazine.
-Chris has also worked with ADM (Automotive Media Data) on a training video.
+Chris is also a published automotive tech writers, writing for Nissan TechNews magazine.
+He has also worked with ADM (Automotive Media Data) on a training video.
 We have six ASE certified Master Technicians and everyone here has been trained to work with what the automotive industry considers high voltage.

 HYBRID TOOLS AND EQUIPMENT